 Autumn is finally here in sunny Dorset, fields are being harvested and tree-lined avenues are turning from green to gold and auburn - there are conkers and acorns underfoot!
 This is the perfect time of year to visit the cultural heritage capital of Dorset.
-Dorchester, Dorset’s County Town and the inspiration of Thomas Hardy’s Mayor of Casterbridge, boasts two train stations and great transport links to both the East and West of the country.
+Dorchester, Dorset’s County Town and the inspiration of Thomas Hardy’s Mayor of Casterbridge, boasts two train stations and great transport links to both the East and West of the country, including London.
 It’s easily accessible by road and rail and is the perfect location for a long weekend away this autumn.

 Get out and explore Dorchester

 You may know Dorchester by another name, perhaps Durnovaria (The Roman name for the town) and you can see remnants of a Roman past throughout the town.
 During Roman rule, an impressive defensive wall was built around the centre of Dorchester, parts of which were then robbed over time to build other things.
 In the 18th Century, so as not to lose the wall entirely, Dorchester planted tree lined walks in its place so you can now walk the route of the Roman wall of Dorchester under a canopy of leaves.
 In autumn this is particularly beautiful.
 As well as this wall of trees, there is a Roman amphitheatre (Maumbury Rings) and a Roman Town House in the town, easy to walk to and free to visit.

 Going back further than the Romans, Dorchester is also home to Europe’s largest Iron Age Hill Fort, Maiden Castle.
 Within walking distance of the Town Centre, Maiden Castle offers vast views of the countryside - showcasing Dorset at its very best.

 Tasty autumn treats